July 2002

 How do you say Happy Birthday in Russian?

 And it’s my Dad’s birthday today.
-My mother is with him somewhere the former Soviet Union for five weeks while he tries to do some work so I was wondering how the locals might wish him Happy Birthday.
+My mother is with him somewhere the former Soviet Union for five weeks while he tries to do some work.
+Unfortunately, his mobile ‘phone doesn’t seem to work and he isn’t replying to emails, so Happy Birthday Dad!

 City Hall